-Classroom organisation and management support In-class support by teacher / teaching assistant / peers Withdrawal for individual or small group work, specialised intervention Setting arrangements in a range of subjects to create a small 'Focus Group'.
-This enables teachers to focus on the key skills of literacy and communication, across a range of subjects including English and the Humanities Behaviour modification programmes.
+Classroom organisation and management support In-class support by teacher / teaching assistant / peers Individual or small group work, specialised intervention Setting arrangements in a range of subjects to create a small 'Focus Group'.
+(This enables teachers to focus on the key skills of literacy and communication, across a range of subjects including English, maths, Science and the Humanities) Behaviour support programmes.